Project Context

 Research

-• Internal stakeholders (with account managers) – to identify behavior patterns and pain points during onboarding
+Stakeholders interview – to identify behavior patterns and pain points during onboarding

 Research Insight – Merchants Behavior

-Merchants came to Xendit for specific projects only and for trial purposes
+Merchants came to Xendit for specific projects only

 • The intention of creating a parent account and sub-accounts come at a later stage, when they've convinced with the value of Xendit's products.